 Methods, materials and theory for teaching conservation and environmental education in formal and nonformal educational settings.
+Field trips required.
 436 Conservation Education Practice Fall, Spring.
 1(1-0) A student may earn a maximum of 3 credits in all enrollments for this course.
 P: ESA 435 or concurrently Professional training for certification in conservation education curricula.